NF (rapper): Family and relationships

 Feuerstein began dating Bridgette Doremus in 2015.
 They married in September 2018 after three years of dating.
 Their first child, a son, was born in August 2021.
 Their second child, a daughter, was born in December 2023.

 Mental health

-Feuerstein was diagnosed with OCD (obsessive-compulsive disorder) after the Perception tour in 2018.
+Feuerstein was diagnosed with obsessive–compulsive disorder (OCD) after the Perception tour in 2018.
 Following the tour, he revealed that he was struggling with his mental health and admitted himself into therapy, where he received the diagnosis.
 Feuerstein also has a history with depression and anxiety.
 He has frequently addressed these topics in his music, drawing from personal experiences to inform his lyrics.
 In discussing his 2023 album, Hope, Feuerstein stated that his OCD contributed to a prolonged creative process, with the album taking over a year and a half to complete.
 He described becoming fixated on the music, which made it difficult to produce songs he was satisfied with.
 To address these challenges, he began working with a therapist specializing in OCD.